jackdoe/detective/book/week-1.md

 ## [DAY-5] Touch Typing

-Use your program to touchtype or go to keybr.com.
+Use your program to touch type or go to keybr.com.

 Don't rush.

 ## [DAY-6] HTML